 The PDF includes more on the research and theory behind this exercise, as well as tables to fill in and examples to guide you.
-Here you can access the Spheres of Personal Control.
+You can access the Spheres of Personal Control here.

 3 Tests and Questionnaires

 Besides waiting around for marshmallows, how can we measure self-control?
-There are almost as many measures of the concepts as there are definitions for it, but they can be thought of as falling into a few categories (Duckworth & Kern, 2011):
+There are almost as many measures of the concept as there are definitions for it, but they fall into a few categories (Duckworth & Kern, 2011):

-- Executive function tasks assess the ability to exercise top-down control over lower-level cognitive processes (Willians & Thayer, 2009).
-Examples include Stroop Tasks, Set Switching Tasks, and Continuous Performance Tasks.
+- Executive function tasks assess the ability to exercise top-down control over lower level cognitive processes (Williams & Thayer, 2009).
+Examples include Stroop tasks, set switching tasks, and continuous performance tasks.

-- Delayed Gratification tasks are exactly what they sound like, and this category includes Hypothetical Choice Delay Tasks (cf. Michaelson et al., 2013), Real Choice Tasks (like the Marshmallow Test), and Sustained Delay Tasks (cf. Grosch & Neuringer, 1981).
+- Delayed gratification tasks are exactly what they sound like, and this category includes hypothetical choice delay tasks (Michaelson et al., 2013), real choice tasks (like the marshmallow test), and sustained delay tasks (Grosch & Neuringer, 1981).

-- Self- and Informant-report Personality Questionnaires – these include standalone assessments and measures featuring multiple subscales.
+- Self- and informant-report personality questionnaires include standalone assessments and measures featuring multiple sub-scales.

 1. The Tangney Self-Control Scale (SCS)

-Developed by Tangney and colleagues (2004), the SCS is a 36-item measure that uses a 5-point scale.
-It assesses five dimensions: a general capacity for self-discipline, healthy habits, deliberate/non-impulsive action, reliability, and work ethics (Unger et al., 2016).
+Developed by Tangney et al. (2004), the SCS is a 36-item measure that uses a 5-point scale.
+It assesses five dimensions: a general capacity for self-discipline, healthy habits, deliberate/nonimpulsive action, reliability, and work ethics (Unger, Bi, Xiao, & Ybarra, 2016).

 Example items include:

-- Sometimes I can’t stop myself from doing something, even if I know it is wrong (Reversed item);
+- Sometimes I can’t stop myself from doing something, even if I know it is wrong.

-- I have worked or studied all night at the last minute (Reversed item);
+- I have worked or studied all night at the last minute.

-- I do certain things that are bad for me if they are fun (Reversed item).
+- I do certain things that are bad for me if they are fun.

 2. The Eysenck I7 Impulsiveness Scale

-This measure features items about impulsively doing and saying things so that it can be seen as a somewhat narrow measure of self-control (Eysenck et al., 1984; Duckworth & Kern, 2011).
+This measure features items about impulsively doing and saying things and can be seen as a somewhat narrow measure of self-control (Eysenck, Easting, & Pearson, 1984; Duckworth & Kern, 2011).

 - Do you sometimes put down the first answer that comes into your head during a test and forget to check it later?

-- When you watch a favorite TV program, can you feel with the hero or heroine when they are sad, happy, or angry?
+- When you watch a favorite TV show, can you feel with the hero or heroine when they are sad, happy, or angry?